 Presenting the value in this way means that csvde has taken the value of

-objectGUID and changed it to make it able to be stored in a plain-text format like CSV.
+objectGUID and changed it to make it able storable in a plain-text format like CSV.
 When the file is imported by csvde the

 objectGUID value will be converted before being sent to AD.
 There doesn’t appear to be any documentation about how these values are changed or changed back.

-Below you’ll find a non-exhaustive table of the AD properties that are encoded and for each property, which objects in AD have that particular property.
+Below you’ll find a table of AD properties that are encoded and which objects in AD have that particular property.

 |objectGUID||All AD objects have an objectGUID|